jinweelee/notebooks/daily_notebook.md

 Ok, we are also going to scrap the entire dictionary index idea and just position based on a list. we just ensure that the genome index is first, spikein is last.

+##210618
+Writing here again after about 1 week hiatus.
+A combination of forgetulness, laziness and lack of not getting into the habit of commiting daily.

+So spent the last few days reconfiguring all Snakefiles to how they actually should be written using wildcards.

+I think over the weekend i will reconfigure the directories in a more compact Input/Ouput structure.

+Now moving on to the R phase of my life.

+Also, finding clojure.

+##220618

+Now that we generate each mapped/ unmapped combo, i think we can rewrite the maplog rule.

+ok, over the weekend we are goign to reconfigure architure, 2 impt points:
+1) higher order input, output structure
+2) make it such that its `Okamura_libs`, `GSE17171`.. essentially remove the `External_dataset` folder.

+Added an index dictionary for downstream R data gathering

+Note, once data vizualization set up, i have several runs in mind
+1) thickveins only
+2) othersiRNA only
+3) Each type of transposon only